apache/trafficcontrol/docs/source/api/cachegroups.rst

 :secondaryParentCachegroupId:   ID of this :term:`Cache Group`'s secondary parent :term:`Cache Group` (if any)
 :secondaryParentCachegroupName: Name of this :term:`Cache Group`'s secondary parent :term:`Cache Group` (if any)
 :shortName:                     Abbreviation of the :term:`Cache Group` name
-:typeId:                        Unique identifier for the 'Type' of :term:`Cache Group` entry
+:typeId:                        Unique identifier for the ':term:`Type`' of :term:`Cache Group` entry
-:typeName:                      The name of the type of :term:`Cache Group` entry
+:typeName:                      The name of the :term:`type` of :term:`Cache Group` entry

 .. note:: The default value of ``fallbackToClosest`` is 'true', and if it is 'null' Traffic Control components will still interpret it as 'true'.